mth229/mth229.github.io/calculator.md

-The basic trigonometric functions in `julia` work with radians:
+The basic trigonometric functions in `Julia` work with radians:

 ```
 sin(pi/4)